Looking for an interesting Spring 2026 course to add to your schedule?

 Wed.
 10:20am -1:20pm

-This is a survey course that explores the variety of ways that businesses can compensate employees with shares of equity, profits, or gains, and the human resource management, employment relations, organizational and individual motivational issues that such practices raise.
-This course has guest speakers lined up to discuss how their companies compensate in different ways and gives students a great chance to network.
+Learn first-hand from guest speakers how companies give their employees not only a sense of ownership in their work, but also why it is important to make them actual owners in their organizations.
+This is a survey course that allows students to network with executives while exploring the variety of ways that businesses can compensate employees with shares of equity, profits, or gains, and the human resource management, employment relations, organizational and individual motivational issues that such practices raise.

 People analytics is a data-driven approach aimed at enhancing people-related decisions to promote both individual and organizational success.
 While the critical role of people in organizational success has always been acknowledged, many business leaders continue to make key workforce decisions based on intuition or past experience.
 However, today's leaders can significantly improve their decision-making processes by leveraging the unique opportunities that data analytics offers.
 Throughout the course, students will be trained to apply analytics to solve HR problems using data-driven methods.